NebN/unraid-simple-monitoring-api/README.md

 http://your-unraid-ip:24940
 ```

-The response will be formatted this way
+The response will be formatted this way.

 ```json
 {